Omniscient-Reader/webnovel-analytics-pipeline/README.md

 # 📊 Webnovel Analytics & Time-Series Data Pipeline

-An automated data engineering pipeline that scrapes metadata and performance metrics from Royal Road novels, stores daily snapshots in PostgreSQL, and tracks growth trends over time.
+An automated data engineering pipeline that dynamically discovers popular Royal Road novels, scrapes daily performance metrics, stores snapshots in PostgreSQL, and tracks growth trends over time.

 Designed to run as a lightweight background service on macOS using native scheduling tools.